Leeds Beckett University - City Campus,

 For a place on an undergraduate course*, you'll usually need:

-• GCSE English Language and Maths Grade C or above (Grade 4 for those sitting their GCSE from 2017 onwards) or equivalent
+- GCSE English language and maths grade 4 or above (grade C for those sitting their GCSE before 2017) or equivalent

 To study for a postgraduate qualification, you must have a sciences degree, usually a 2:1 or above, that includes a sufficient element of human physiology and biochemistry.
 Relevant disciplines may include: